FediLoRA: Practical Federated Fine-Tuning of Foundation Models Under Missing-Modality Constraints: Motivation

-\paragraph{Averaging aggregation mitigates the effect of missing modality.} While the global model and client models often exhibit significant performance gaps when using FedAvg (or its variants), due to FedAvg's focus on global optimization, this observation motivates us to investigate whether FedAvg may help mitigate the adverse effects of missing modalities on the global server.
+\textbf{Averaging aggregation mitigates the effect of missing modality.} While the global model and client models often exhibit significant performance gaps when using FedAvg (or its variants), due to FedAvg's focus on global optimization, this observation motivates us to investigate whether averaging may help mitigate the adverse effects of missing modalities on the global server.
 Specifically, we hypothesize that the noise introduced by missing modalities can be diluted through the averaging nature of FedAvg aggregation.

 To test this hypothesis, we conduct a preliminary experiment in the Federated LoRA setting.
-The evaluation is carried out under a homogeneous-rank configuration to align with the standard FedAvg aggregation strategy, following the setup of FedIT~\cite{icassp/ZhangVKLZ00024}.
+The evaluation is carried out under a \textbf{homogeneous-rank} configuration to align with the standard FedAvg aggregation strategy, following the setup of FedIT~\cite{icassp/ZhangVKLZ00024}.
 Experiments are performed on the image captioning dataset SAM-LLaVA~\cite{chen2023sam}, considering both full-modality and missing-modality (60\% missing) training scenarios.
 Figure~\ref{fig:moti_global} presents the global model's performance under this setting.
 We observe that while the global model initially shows instability in the missing-modality setting, it gradually recovers and approaches the full-modality performance after sufficient communication rounds.
-We believe this effect is attributed to the nature of FedAvg - the averaging process inherently reinforces common patterns shared across clients while smoothing out individual client-specific noise ~\cite{collins2022fedavg}.
+However, under identical conditions, the evaluation of client performance with missing versus complete modalities revealed pronounced percentage discrepancies (97\% vs 85\%), while this stands in contrast to their initial performance differences were relatively small and both exceeded 95\%.
+The averaging effect of FedAvg probably contributes to this stabilization - the averaging process inherently reinforces common patterns shared across clients while smoothing out individual client-specific noise. ~\cite{collins2022fedavg}.
 Consequently, even if some clients lack specific modalities or produce noisier updates, the aggregation process effectively pulls the global model back toward a stable, generalizable representation.